 Phase

-Verifications can take place in different phases (e.g concept design, technical design, execution, …).
-You use this selection to filter on the phase that is relevant for you (NB verification phases can be added via the verification settings menu)
+Verifications can take place in different phases (e.g concept design, detail design, execution, …).
+You use this selection to select the phase that is relevant for you (NB verification phases can be added via the verification settings menu)

 Verification plan

 The term verification plan refers to specifications concerning how, when and by whom a verification has to be done.
-Filtering on present will give you all the requirements that have to be verified.
+Selecting present will give you all the requirements that have to be verified.

 Responsible